 You’d then visit several sportsbooks to look for a total that varies from the number we calculated (41.5).
-For example, a sports betting site might list the Steelers/Ravens over/under at 39.5 (possibly in an attempt to rebalance the two sides of the wager).
+For example, a sports betting site might list the Steelers vs. Ravens over/under at 39.5 (possibly in an attempt to balance out the two sides of the wager).

 Betting the over in this scenario is likely to improve your chances of winning.

 If a game goes into overtime, any points scored during OT are included in the total.
 That can only be good news if you bet the over.
 It’s not so great if you bet the under.

 Let’s use our hypothetical Steelers/Ravens game as an example.
 Suppose the 4th quarter ends as follows:

 Steelers – 20

 Ravens – 20

 Given the tie, both teams will face off in sudden death (overtime).
 The first team to score wins.